 If one of the couple is pregnant please be aware of a superstition in Hawaii that if a woman is pregnant and she wears a closed lei the umbilical cord will wrap around the baby’s neck.
 Pretty harsh, I know.
 So, if one of the couple is pregnant at the time of the ceremony consider an open lei just to keep the spirits and mood happy.
 Lei shops will typically make any style lei an open lei if you request it.
 Just tell them it is for a pregnant lady, they will know what you want.

 On Oahu there are many places to purchase fresh leis.
 Two places in Honolulu that have a large number of lei stands are the Honolulu Airport and Chinatown.
 You will find skilled lei makers hand crafting spectacular leis with a wide variety of flowers and leaves.
+There are leis for neck and there are leis for the head that are crowns of flowers.
+Many brides wear them rather than a veil.
 If you have allergies or are scent sensitive be sure to get a lei that is not fragrant.
-Other places to get leis on Oahu are at most grocery stores, Longs Drugs, and flower shops.
+Other places to get leis on Oahu are at florists as well as most Longs, Target, Walmart, Walgreens and supermarkets have a refrigerator display with fresh leis and a selection of nut and silk leis.

 Want to share your wedding story to inspire other couples?
 Submit your wedding experience from the perspective of the couple or a guest at a ceremony one was incorporated using my contact page!